saniaki/SQL_airport_tunneling/README.md

 ## Phase 2: Creating a table for generated data from differetent Tunnel Boring Machines (TBMs)
 *Problem description*:
-The tunnel is constructed using in three section, where a different TBM is used for each section.
-Data generated from these TBMs are stored seperatly on Amazon S3.
+* The tunnel is constructed in three sections, where a different TBM is used for each section.
+Data generated from these TBMs are stored in seperate data files on Amazon S3.
 The format of data is also different.

 *Goal*:
-Generating a table on HDFS including data from all three TBMs.
+* Generating a table on HDFS including data from all three TBMs.

 ### Examining data files
 Following quesries are used to examin data usin AWS CLI (Amazon Web Service Command Line Interface)